ConceptJunkie/rpn/README.md

 p.s. rpn is licensed under the GNU GPL version 3.0.
 See (see (http://www.gnu.org/licenses/gpl.html) for more information).

 ## Release Notes

+8.4.0

+Revamped the prime number operators, and filled in a couple of missing ones.

+A number of operator names have changed for more consistency.
+The old names have been added as aliases.

+Added the 'bitwise_xnor', 'from_french_republican', 'to_french_republican', 'to_french_republcan_name' operators.

+A fix was made to support using rpn on OS X.

+A number of bugs were fixed, and I did extensive touch-ups based on pylint.

 8.3.0